eReverter/ecoforecast/README.md

 ### Model Training

 Models are trained using lagged data for boosting methods and sequentially for the LSTM model.
 A grid search tunes hyperparameters.
+Additional features, such as weekdays, holidays, and current region of the series are added when data is prepared for trainig.

+Surplus energy is calculated by assessing the difference between the amount of renewable energy generated and the total energy load required.
+Specifically, this calculation focuses solely on renewable sources, without subtracting the contribution of non-renewable energy sources from the total energy load.
+This approach is grounded in the vision of achieving a future where energy generation is predominantly renewable (supplemented by nuclear energy in the interim, in my opinion).
+It aligns with the goal of transitioning towards a more sustainable energy landscape, where renewable sources play a central role in meeting energy demands.

-Naive baseline method: current maximum surplus country is assumed to continue as such.
+To compare model performance, a naive baseline method is used: current maximum surplus country is assumed to continue as such.

 To train the models: